-SECTION 10.1 Notices.
+Section 10.1 Notices.
 All notices, requests and other communications to any party hereunder shall be in writing (including facsimile or similar writing) and shall be given, if to Parent or Merger Subsidiary, to:

-ChevronTexaco Corporation 6001 Bollinger Canyon Road San Ramon, California 94583 Facsimile No.: (925) 842-1230 Attention: David J. O'Reilly, Chairman of the Board and Chief Executive Officer Charles A. James, Vice President and General Counsel and if to the Company, to:
+ChevronTexaco Corporation 6001 Bollinger Canyon Road San Ramon, California 94583 Facsimile No.: (925) 842-1230 and

+Attention: David J. O'Reilly, Chairman of the Board and Chief Executive Officer

+Charles A. James, Vice President and General Counsel

-Pillsbury Winthrop Shaw Pittman LLP 50 Fremont Street San Francisco, California 94105 Facsimile No.: (415) 983-1200 Attention: Alfred L. Pepin, Jr. Robert A. James Terry M. Kee with copies to:
+Pillsbury Winthrop Shaw Pittman LLP 50 Fremont Street San Francisco, California 94105 Facsimile No.: (415) 983-1200 Attention: Alfred L. Pepin, Jr.

+Robert A. James Terry M. Kee